 Some of the liberating lessons I learned (and re-learned):

 - Chill out!
-Trust and allow time and events to flow in an organic, non-linear, polychronous rhythm.
-I felt so alive, present and relaxed after weeks of living in Uganda…but once back in the US I soon felt boxed in and compelled to live by the clock and calendar.
-Who knows where I want to be next Thursday at 10:30 am?
+Trust and allow time and events to flow in an organic, non-linear and polychronous rhythm.
+I felt so alive, present and relaxed after weeks of living in Uganda but once I was back in the US I soon felt boxed in and compelled to live by the clock and calendar.
+Who knows where I want to be next Thursday at 10:30 a.m.?
 The whole world could change by then!
-Yet my Western mind wants to plan, control, predict.
+Yet my western mind wants to plan, control, predict.
 Sure, my Uganda workshops were always way off schedule.
-But in the raggedy start times, there was the opportunity to schmooze and connect and feel the aliveness of recreating in the moment; to dance with what was happening.
+But in the raggedy start times, there was the opportunity to schmooze, connect and feel the aliveness of recreating in the moment; to dance with what was happening.

 - Compassionate Listening: Initially, I felt extremely trepidatious and unsure.
 The settings were diverse – a cavernous assembly hall at UMOP; a circle of hand-hewn tiny benches and mats in remote villages; a beautiful new synagogue social hall; the courtyard of a convent; the corner of a dark, unlit, musty boys’ dorm.
 Was it appropriate for me, a white woman from the West, with relatively enormous privilege, to come to offer anything?
 While I continue to wrestle with this issue, what I learned in these varied circles was the universality of the longings and suffering in our human hearts; our resilience and capacity for compassion; and the need for self-care.
 I wasn’t so much teaching as I was opening the space, providing for an experience.